Skip to main content

 4. Job satisfaction

-Job satisfaction is considered how content or satisfied employees are with their current function and the impact they feel their job has on the organisation.
+Job satisfaction is considered how content or satisfied employees are with their current function and the impact they feel their job has on the organization.

 Actions on a company level: